 1. Don’t Start What You Can’t Finish.

-Before you even start reading the programming book, you have to ask yourself first if there is any chance you are going to finish the book.
+Before you even start reading the programming book, you have to ask yourself if there is any chance for you to finish the book.

 If you are not sure, here are a few tips on how to know.

 I don’t believe in anything called a ‘non-book person.’
-What I mean by that is everyone can actually read a book from start to finish without any problem, okay maybe a few problems here and there but you are for sure going to finish the book and be happy about it.
-Like the guys below.
+By that, I mean everyone can read a book from start to finish without any problem – maybe a few problems here and there- but you are for sure going to finish the book and be happy about it.

 There is a catch though.